FREE GROCERY GUIDE

 Divine Timing

 I first discovered somatic movement in the early 2000s while living in Seattle.
 Jean's Soma Yoga studio was just down the street from our house at the time, and, not knowing exactly what to expect, I wandered in one rainy day, and signed up for a class.
 Little did I know that Jean's classes would take me on a journey beyond language, time, and perpetual doing.
 Jean taught me how to inhabit, tend to, and come home to my body.
-How to find ease in movement.
-How to undo old patterns that had been learned and locked in in unhelpful ways.
-How to listen to the wisdom of my body, and let it lead me to what was needed-- a fundamental skill I now teach in the Thrivers Club.
+How to find ease, and most importantly, enjoyment, in movement.
+How to unlearn old patterns that have been learned and locked in in unhelpful ways.
+How to listen to the wisdom of my body, and let it lead me to what was neededa fundamental skill I now teach in the Thrivers Club.

-I kept coming back to Jean's somatic movement classes throughout the 3 years we lived in Seattle, and eventually moved on to new adventures in Alaska, but not without having been utterly changed by her teachings.
+I kept coming back to Jean's somatic movement and Soma Yoga classes throughout the 3 years we lived in Seattle, and eventually moved on to new adventures in Alaska, but not without having been utterly changed by her teachings.

-Even though it has been 20 years since those days when I could walk down the block to Jean's studio, her teachings have quietly stayed with me.
+Though it has been 20 years since those days when I could walk down the block to Jean's studio, her teachings have quietly stayed with me.
 I recently found my way back to them.
 Just as I was launching the cookbook, my body was simultaneously giving me a loud and insistent NOPE.
-It arrived in the form of migrating pain in my back, neck, shoulders, and feet-- a different spot every day.
+It arrived in the form of migratory pain in my back, neck, shoulders, and feet—a different spot every day.
 Painful muscle spasms prohibited my typical workouts, and I realized I needed to listen to my body and try a different approach to movement.
 One that would calm and restore rather than trying to pour from an empty cup.

-So, I found myself back on the mat, gently rolling, twisting, looking, levering, and working my way through all the moves I could remember from Jean's studio.
+So, I found myself back on the mat, gently rolling, twisting, looking, levering, and exploring all of the practices I could remember from Jean's studio.
 Immediately, I could feel my entire body begin to exhale, as if to say, finally!
 You listened!

 Just as I was finding my way back to Jean's teachings, she reached out.
 She’d seen my emails about the cookbook launch and wrote, “I thought you probably need some restoration after birthing this book.”

-Attached was a 20-minute Soma Body Scan meditation—the loveliest, most deeply relaxing practice I’ve done in a very long time (and I meditate daily).
+Attached was an audio of a lying down 20-minute Soma Body Scan meditation—the loveliest, most deeply relaxing practice I’ve done in a very long time (and I meditate daily).

 "You sent me this meditation, right when I needed it most," I wrote in reply.

-I've returned to regular online classes with Jean (hooray for the technology that enables us to connect from afar).
+I've since returned to regular online Soma Yoga, Somatics & BrainDance classes with Jean (hooray for the technology that enables us to connect from afar).
 It's been glorious.
+I am loving being re-inspired to dance every day from her BrainDance teaching!
 I'm feeling so much better and getting strong and mobile again.
 The best part?
 Jean has generously allowed me to share this meditation with you.

 So here it is—a small offering of deep rest for anyone whose body and nervous system could use a little extra care right now.